ok-mo/SE-SDK-ok-dev/README.md

 This repository contains a docker image:

-- **ok-dev Developer Image**: this image contains a standalong development environment based on VSCode Server which can be used for development by connecting to from a local VSCode IDE.
+- **ok-dev Developer Image**: this image contains a standalone development environment based on VSCode Server which can be used for development by connecting to container from a local VSCode IDE.

 ## Support